apache/sedona/README.md

 Each tuple contains unlimited points.

 ##Supported data format
-GeoSpark supports Comma-Separated Values (CSV), Tab-separated values (TSV), Well-Known Text (WKT), and  GeoJSON as the input formats.
+GeoSpark supports Comma-Separated Values ("csv"), Tab-separated values ("tsv"), Well-Known Text ("wkt"), and  GeoJSON ("geojson") as the input formats.
 Users only need to specify input format as Splitter and the start column (if necessary) of spatial info in one tuple as Offset when call Constructors.

 ## Important features

 ### Spatial partitioning

-GeoSpark supports equal size, R-Tree and Voronoi diagram spatial partitioning methods.
+GeoSpark supports equal size ("equalgrid"), R-Tree ("rtree") and Voronoi diagram ("voronoi") spatial partitioning methods.
 Spatial partitioning is to repartition RDD according to objects' spatial locations.
 Spatial join on spatial paritioned RDD will be very fast.

 ### Spatial Index